yasufadhili/jawt/jawt-docs/docs/jml/index.md

 }
 ```

-**Key characteristics:**
+**Key things to remember:**

-- Must begin with `_doctype page`
+-   Always starts with `_doctype page`.
-- Can only have one direct child component
+-   Can only have one component directly inside the `Page` block.
-- Handle routing and page metadata
+-   Handles routing and page-level metadata.
-- Serve as application entry points

-### Components: Reusable Building Blocks
+### Components: Your Reusable Building Blocks

-Components are like Lego bricks—individual pieces that can be combined in countless ways to build complex structures.
-They encapsulate both appearance and behaviour.
+Components are the best part.
+They're like custom HTML tags you can reuse everywhere.
+They can have their own logic and can be composed to create really complex UIs.

 ```jml
 _doctype component UserCard